Topic: Kingdom of Heaven. Mustard Seed. Category: Kingdom> End Times>

 the kingdom is like a mustard seed

 They are His witnesses to proclaim three key points.
 1: It was necessary for Jesus to suffer and rise from the dead.
 2: Why?
-So that people can change their thinking and open up their hearts to receive deliverance from all offences against God and each other and 3: Receive Jesus as their savour and King.
+So that people can change their thinking and open up their hearts to receive deliverance from all offences against God and each other, and 3: Receive Jesus as their Saviour and King.

-Salvation is only available through faith in Jesus Christ.
+Salvation is only available through receiving Jesus Christ.

-Once entered into His kingdom ruling and reigning within begins.
-The daily journey of letting it take root and go deep into the spirit, intellect, emotion, and ultimately will.
+Upon entry into God’s kingdom, having said yes to Jesus, the ruling and reigning within the heart and mind begins.
+That is the daily journey of letting God’s kingdom take root and go deep into our spirit, intellect, emotion, and ultimately will.

 growth like a mustard seed